 - (1) Does not include general obligation contract assistance liabilities to the Massachusetts Water Pollution Abatement Trust and the Massachusetts Turnpike Authority.
-See the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES - General Obligation Contract Assistance Liabilities." - (2) Long-term debt includes discount and costs of issuance. - (3) Includes interest on Commonwealth general obligation capital appreciation bonds to be accrued from October 1, 2001 through their maturity in the amount of \$93.6 million. - (4) Includes capital appreciation interest accrued from October 1, 2001 through their maturity in the amount of \$42.7 million. - (5) Includes \$350 million of general obligation bond anticipation notes due September 1, 2003 which were issued to finance costs associated with the construction of the Boston Convention and Exhibition Center and other capital projects.
+For such liabilities calculated as of April 27, 2001, see the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES - General Obligation Contract Assistance Liabilities."
+These liabilities have increased during fiscal 2002. - (2) Long-term debt includes discount and costs of issuance. - (3) Includes interest on Commonwealth general obligation capital appreciation bonds to be accrued from January 1, 2002 through their maturity in the amount of \$88.1 million. - (4) Includes capital appreciation interest accrued from January 1, 2002 through their maturity in the amount of \$42.7 million. - (5) Includes \$350 million of general obligation bond anticipation notes due September 1, 2003 which were issued to finance costs associated with the construction of the Boston Convention and Exhibition Center and other capital projects.
 (To the extent the proceeds of such notes are expended for the convention center, such notes are expected to be paid from the proceeds of special obligation bonds that can lawfully be issued regardless of the completion status of the convention center.
-See the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING ANDLONG-TERM LIABILITIES Special Obligation notes.
-Does not include an additional \$50 million of commercial paper issued as bond anticipation notes.
-See the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING on Convertial paper issued as bond anticipation notes.
-Does not include an additional \$50 million of commercial paper issued as bond anticipation notes.
-See the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES Special Obligation Debt Boston Convention and Exhibition Center Fund").
-Also includes \$200 million of commercial paper issued as bond anticipation notes.
-Does not include an additional \$50 million of commercial paper issued as bond anticipation notes on October 12, 2001.
+See the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES Special Obligation Debt -Boston Convention and Exhibition Center Fund").
+Also includes \$200 million of commercial paper issued as bond anticipation notes expected to be paid from the proceeds of the Commonwealth's proposed General Obligation Bonds, Consolidated Loan of 2002, Series A, and \$600 million of commercial paper notes issued as revenue anticipation notes expected to be paid from Commonwealth revenues in February 2002.
 See the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES General Obligation Debt Notes."